|Years||1975 World Championships (8o 10th)

 Getting into rowing

 Rosie grew up in Staines-upon-Thames so was aware that rowing existed from an early age.
 Keen to give it a go herself, she tried to join Staines BC but it was a men-only club at the time, as was Burway RC which was on the next stretch of the river downstream.
-“Women could row at Weybridge Ladies LARC, of course,” she explains, “But I was only 16 at the time and it was a bit far to go from Staines.”
+“Women could row at Weybridge Ladies ARC, of course,” she explains, “But I was only 16 at the time and it was a bit far to get there from home.”

 In the spring of 1974 Rosie was encouraged to take up rowing by another skiffer, Chris Aistrop, who was by then training in the new GB women’s squad and went on to row that summer at the first World Championships that included women’s events.
 She joined Weybridge Ladies, which she could get to more easily now she was older.

 Rosie won the Ladies Single Skiff Championship from 1974 to 1976 and in 1978.
-She won the Ladies Doubles in 1974 with J (what is her full first name?)
-Sarsby and in 1975 with Sheila Cooksey, completing the ‘triple’ that year by winning the Mixed Doubles with Simon Sharp too.
+She won the Ladies Doubles in 1974 with Janet Sarsby, and in 1975 with Sheila Cooksey, completing the ‘triple’ that year by winning the Mixed Doubles with Simon Sharp too.

 International rowing career